lamps-wg/dilithium-certificates/draft-ietf-lamps-dilithium-certificates.md

 ## Rationale for disallowing HashML-DSA {#sec-disallow-hash}

-The HashML-DSA mode defined in {{Section 5.4 of FIPS204}} MUST NOT be used by CAs generating certificates or CRLs, CAs and RAs enrolling Subcribers, OCSP responders responding; in other words, public keys identified by `id-hash-ml-dsa-44-with-sha512`,
+The HashML-DSA mode defined in Section 5.4 of {{FIPS204}} MUST NOT be used by CAs generating certificates or CRLs, CAs and RAs enrolling Subcribers, OCSP responders responding; in other words, public keys identified by `id-hash-ml-dsa-44-with-sha512`,